LapisHusky/dropperutilities/readme.md

 # Hypixel Dropper Utilities
 This is a script that's like a mod for Dropper, adding a couple helpful features, but instead of going into your mods folder it acts as a proxy.
 This means you'll join a local server with this running, and it will sit between your Minecraft client and Hypixel.

 **Warning: Because this project automates chat/command functionality, there is a risk of getting muted or banned on Hypixel.
 It does not, however, give any in-game advantage.
-You may choose not to use any of those features (party chat commands, auto requeueing, and lobby alerts) to stay safe.**
+You may choose not to use any of those features (party chat commands, auto requeueing) to stay safe.**

 ## How to use (Standard and easiest method)
 - Note: if you're not on Windows, there's a good chance this won't work for you.
 Currently I'm unable to test the linux build and I don't know how to get the MacOS build working.
 If you know how to get either of those to work, please DM me on Discord: Lapis#7110
 - Download the file from [releases](https://github.com/LapisHusky/dropperutilities/releases) windows.exe.
 - You may move the downloaded file to a separate folder, or leave it where it was.
 - Run the .exe file to start the proxy.
 This program is not officially approved by Microsoft, so Windows may present a security warning.
 You can click More Info and find a Run Anyway button.
 A new window should pop up.
 If everything goes as it should, you should see the text: `Proxy started.
 You may now join localhost in Minecraft.
 Keep this window open in the background.`
-- Add a multiplayer server with the IP `localhost` in Minecraft 1.8-1.18.2.
+- Add a multiplayer server with the IP `localhost` in Minecraft 1.8-1.20.1.
 Modded Minecraft versions are supported.
 - Join the server
 - Check the window from earlier.
 You may need to follow login instructions there the first time you run this, afterwards login information is saved.
 [Why do I need to login?](#Why-do-I-need-to-login)
 - Once you're in Hypixel, you can use `/tc` or `/togglecommands` to toggle party chat commands on or off.
 By default, they are deactivated.